YutaiLiu/online_store/README.md

 # Add, extension methods and DTOs (Data Transfer Object) to shopping cart data model
 Purpose of DTO: Ensure only the necessary data is sent to clients, imporve security and performance.
 And it also make the code resuable and cleaner.

+# Including credentials in the request allows the API to set cookies in the browser, and add cache invalidation logic